nkaz156/rust-book/README.md

-# The Rust Programming Language
+# The Rust Programming Language - MODIFIED

+## CHANGES FROM BASE REPO:
+- Removed consent form popup.
+In the local version, it kept popping up every time I switched pages
+- Updated requirements to reflect node.js requirement
+- That's it.
+I'm not touching this beyond these changes.
+It's pretty cool as is.

 ![Build Status](https://github.com/rust-lang/book/workflows/CI/badge.svg)